Skip to content

 if signal.ndim > 1 and signal.shape[1] > 1:

-signal = signal[:, 0]
+velocity = signal[:, 0]

-normalized = normalize_signal(filtered)
+normalized = normalize_signal(filtered_velocity)

 sparc = compute_sparc(normalized, self.rate_hz)